 The winners of the 2020 Personnel Today Awards were announced on 26 November as an online broadcast.

-Congratulations to all of the winners and finalists this year.
+Congratulations to all of the winners and finalists.

 The NHS have been made overall winner for their extraordinary effort set against the backdrop of the unprecedented Covid 19 crisis.
 Our judges were blown away by the organisation speed of mobilisation and the clarity of focus for a project that enormous and unique.
 The value and impact of this intervention on those working in the NHS England is clear.
 It’s an excellent piece of work delivered in a highly stressful, fast moving and uncertain context.